-Here are five ways you can research stocks and manage your investments using online tools—many of which you might already have at your disposal.
+Here are 5 ways you can research stocks and manage your investments using online tools—many of which you might already have at your disposal.

 1. Research platform